sergiopoliveira/spring-rest-crud-project/README.md

 # spring-rest-crud-project

 Spring project with REST services doing CRUD operations on a MySQL database.
+REST endpoints secured with Spring Security.